 Course teacher shall be finalized before the beginning of a semester by AC.
-The AC can make necessary change in course teacher if necessary (going on leave, illness etc).
-More than one teacher can take one courses if necessary.
+The AC can make necessary change in course teacher if necessary (going on leave, illness etc.).
+More than one teacher can take one course if necessary.

-Course teacher will take classes of designated courses and arrange field visit if necessary for the courses (i. e visiting Bangladesh Meteorological Department).

-The course teacher shall submit class assessment marks (attendance, mid-terms, presentation, and assignment), two copies to the chairman of the examination committee, and one copy to the controller of the examination at least fifteen days before semester final exam.
+Course teacher will take classes of designated courses and arrange field visit if necessary for the courses.
+The course teacher shall submit class assessment marks (attendance, mid-terms, presentation, and assignment), two copies to the chairman of the examination committee, and one copy to the controller of the examination before semester final exam.